goeven/traepik/README.md

 This module contains a small re-write of the Traefik command's [`main` package](https://github.com/traefik/traefik/blob/v2.3.2/cmd/traefik/traefik.go), transforming it into an importable Go package.
 This implementation also adds support to pass Traefik plugins directly to the command's constructor, making it possible to have custom plugins that don't have to be distributed through Traefik Pilot.

+_NOTE: Traefik's plugins system still works, but plugins given to `cmd.New` will take precedence over the ones configured with Traefik Pilot if you use the same name._

 ### Usage